Funded education for 2 year olds

 - Have left care through special guardianship or through an adoption or residence order *

 * Documentation will be required as proof where an application is made against these additional criteria.
-Copies of the documentation can be posted or emailed to the Think2 Team.
+Copies of the documentation can be posted or emailed to our team.

 Please note: If your circumstances change your funded place will not be taken away.